March Nintendo Direct in the works with focus on 2020 lineup

 What proof is there that the Nintendo Direct is happening next week?

-I’m not guaranteeing a Nintendo Direct on March 18.
-The publisher hasn’t announced it yet, so things could change.
+The publisher hasn’t announced the Direct yet, so things could change.
 And yes, this is absolutely me hedging.
 But Nintendo is deep into the process of putting the event together based on what I’ve heard.
 It has decided many of the third-party games it will include in the event.
+So it’s definitely happening — and almost certainly before the end of March.

 The company also updated the Nintendo Direct playlist on its Japanese YouTube account.
 The last time it did that was a week before the Animal Crossing Direct.